jeftegoes/ApacheKafkaOverviewExamplesAndCommands/README.md

 - Any kind of message format.
 - The sequence of messages is called a data stream.
 - You cannot query topics, instead, use Kafka Producers to send data and Kafka Consumers to read the data.
+- **You only need to connect to one broker (any broker) and just provide the topic name you want to read from.
+Kafka will route your calls to the appropriate brokers and partitions for you!**

 #### 5.1.2.
 Partitions and offsets